~12% of People in Singapore Have S$1.36M+ in Net Wealth: But, How Much Will Make You Happy?

 The researchers analysed data from the Gallup World Poll survey, where a representative sample of over 1.7 million individuals from 164 countries were surveyed.

 In the survey, respondents were asked to think of a scale where their best possible life would represent a 10 on the scale, and their worst possible life would have a score of 0 on the scale.

 They were then asked to rate their own current lives overall on that 0 to 10 scale.

 FYI: This question is actually called the Cantril’s Self-Anchoring Striving Scale and is considered a more accurate and holistic method to measure happiness/subjective well-being/life satisfaction.

-The researchers then studied the correlation between the Cantril ladder score and each individual’s income and found that no matter which part of the world you are from; people who earned more tend to be happier.
+The researchers then studied the correlation between the Cantril ladder score and each individual’s income and found that people who earned more tend to be happier no matter which part of the world they are from.

 However, the researchers also found that there was an income satiation point.